Hello, Traders and Investors welcome to “MultibaggerCalls.com”. Today I’m going to explain the Fundamental Analysis.

-Every traders/investor have their own way to analysis.
+Every traders/investor have their own way of analysis.
 Here I’m going to explain my own strategy of fundamental analysis, Which I’m learned from different sources.

-EPS (Earning per share):- Earning per share represents profit company maks on each share.
+EPS (Earning per share):- Earning per share represents a profit company makes on each share.

 Earning per share should be consistently increasing.
 EPS growth of over 15%-20% change is good for the company.